Naeem Bokhari

-On 23 November 2020, He has been appointed Chairman of Pakistan Television Corporation.
+On 23 November 2020, he has been appointed Chairman of Pakistan Television Corporation.

 Early life

 Bokhari was born in Lahore, Pakistan to Dr Syed Altaf Hussain Bokhari.
 He is the younger brother of Pakistani fast bowler Saleem Altaf Bokhari.
-He graduated from Government College University, Lahore and later he studied law.
+He graduated from Government College University, Lahore.
+He then studied law in Punjab University Law College, He served as the editor of "Al-Meezan" (PULC's official magazine).He was the favourite student of Barrister Ijaz Hussain Batalvi who taught there for more than fifty years.

 Personal life

 He first married popular ghazal singer Tahira Syed.
 Bokhari has two children, a son, Hasnain and a daughter, Kiran with his first wife, both of whom are lawyers by profession.
 Kiran is married and working in New York City.
 Hasnain is married and working in Muscat, Oman with OMRAN, the Government of the Sultanate of Oman's master developer for tourism projects.
 Bokhari married Tamannah Khan Bokhari in 1995 and has a son with his second wife, Abbas, who is also following in his fathers footsteps in becoming a lawyer and has completed his Bachelor's in law from Pakistan and is undertaking his BAR from the United Kingdom.
 He also has two more daughters, Noor Fatima who also has a masters from SOAS in Law and is currently working at RIA BARKER GILLETE and Noor Zainab who is currently undertaking her studies in Pakistan.

 In May 2018 he suffered serious injuries when he fell in London underground station.
 He suffered major head and rib injuries.
 He and London police dismissed reports that he was attacked.